 Dragalevski Monastery

-This monastery can be found on the outskirts of Bulgaria’s capital, on Vitosha Mountain.
-It can be easily reached by car, as it is only about 20 minutes from the center of Sofia.
+This monastery is located on Vitosha Mountain, on the outskirts of Bulgaria’s capital.
+It can be easily reached by car, as it is only about 20 minutes from Sofia’s center.

-Known as the Monastery of the Holy Mother of God in Vitosha is an active monastery, probably dating back to the 1370s; it is inside the beautiful Vitosha National Park.
+The Monastery of the Holy Mother of God in Vitosha is an active monastery that probably dates back to the 1370s.
+It is inside the beautiful Vitosha National Park.

 In 1382, the Ottoman Empire conquered Sofia, and the monastery was abandoned.
 It was then renovated back in the second half of the fifteenth century, its church restored and richly decorated with frescoes.

-Dragalevtsi was another Bulgarian monastery active during the struggle for national liberation, taking part in the secret revolutionary activities against the Ottomans.
+Dragalevtsi was another Bulgarian monastery active during the struggle for national liberation.
+It participated in secret revolutionary activities against the Ottomans.

 The monastic complex includes a church as well as residential and farm buildings.
 The church features two layers of frescoes, while only fragments from several Biblical scenes have been preserved from the original narthex.